JackPieCZ/EE3P/README.md

 - `_slowdownfactor_fps.avi`: Slowed down video of the event stream.
 - `_tachometer_data.xml`: Ground truth data from the laser tachometer (if applicable).

-The files were compressed and split to multiple `.rar` files to meet GitHub file size guidelines.
+The files were compressed and split into multiple `.rar` files to meet GitHub file size guidelines.

 ### Folder Descriptions: 📁